 We started off in a 400 sq. ft. office with no windows.
 Today we have three locations in Houston, two in Dallas, and one in Detroit.
 We just inked a six-store deal with Walmart.
 We will be in their stores in New York, Atlanta, Chicago, New Orleans, Miami, D.C., and Charlotte.

 MMS: Have you always wanted to be an entrepreneur?

-Broadnax: As a child I did not know what an entrepreneur was.
+Broadnax: As a child, I did not know what an entrepreneur was.
 My mom called them businessmen.
 So I always wanted to be a businessman.
 I’d see the businessman come in a Mercedes but then I’d see him in a Buick when things got tight.
 But he always came back in the Mercedes when times got better.

 MMS: Why is entrepreneurship so important to the African American community?

 Broadnax: Being an entrepreneur has always been important.
 It has always been our track to freedom.
 If you look back historically, many Blacks who were lynched were business owners.
 The Tulsa riots primarily targeted Black business owners.
 It’s a path to freedom.
 It allows us to leave things for our kids.
-It has allowed my companies to help provide toys, backpacks, free haircuts, things for single mothers and the like.
+It has allowed my companies to help provide toys, backpacks, free haircuts, things for single mothers, and the like.
 I want to be the poster boy for entrepreneurship.
 I know that sounds arrogant.
-We built these business.
+We built these businesses.
 We’ve been self-financing to this point.
 We haven’t taken out any loans.
 I speak around the country about entrepreneurship.